f14XuanLv/fuclaude-pool-manager/README.md

     ```
 You are all set!
 Your Worker is now fully configured and ready to use.

+> [!WARNING]
+> Deploying the project via the 'Deploy to Cloudflare' button or other GUI methods may automatically create an API token.
+This token is not automatically deleted when the project is removed.
+If needed, you can manually manage or delete it from your [API Tokens page](https://dash.cloudflare.com/profile/api-tokens).

 ---

 ## For Developers: Alternative Methods